casid/jte/README.md

 ## Features
 - Intuitive, easy to learn [syntax](DOCUMENTATION.md).
-- Blazing fast execution, about <a href="https://github.com/casid/template-benchmark/">100k templates rendered per second</a> on a MacBook Pro 2015.
+- Blazing fast execution, about [100k templates rendered per second](#performance) on a MacBook Pro 2015.
 - Small footprint, no external dependencies.
 The jar is ~60 KB.
 - <a href="https://plugins.jetbrains.com/plugin/14521-jte">IntelliJ plugin</a> offering completion and refactoring support.
 - Hot reloading of templates during development.